Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 Be consistent in the boundaries that you are setting with your children.
 Until they understand nuances, everything is black and white to them.

-One of the best ways that you can respect another’s boundaries is by asking permission.
+One of the best ways to respect another’s boundaries is by asking permission.
 You can teach your toddler that it is appropriate to ask before they hug or kiss someone.

 Once they get permission, they can show affection.